Modern republicanism: Tuvalu

-Republican groups are also active in the United Kingdom.
-The major organisation campaigning for a republic in the United Kingdom is 'Republic'.

 Western Europe

 Belgium

 Republicanism in Belgium can be dated back to the Committee of United Belgians and Liégeois, a political committee in Revolutionary France which brought together leaders of the failed Brabant and Liège Revolutions (1789–1791) who sought to create an independent Belgian republic.
 They sought to create an independent republic in Belgium.
 The Republican Socialist Party founded 1887 was republican in nature and based mainly in the Wallonia-Hainaut areas.

-The current main nationwide movement representing republican interests is Republican Circle.
-However republican ideas can be mainly found among proponents of the partition of Belgium into Flanders and Wallonia.
+The main nationwide movement representing republican interests is Republican Circle; however, republican ideas can be mainly found among proponents of the partition of Belgium into Flanders and Wallonia.
 Within the Flemish movement, the declaration of independence of the county of Flanders on 4 January 1790, during the Brabantine Revolution was based on republican ideals.
-Currently the Flemish nationalist-separatist Vlaams Belang support a republic.
+The Flemish nationalist-separatist Vlaams Belang support a republic.
 Within the Walloon Movement, the Rattachist movement is particularly republican, represented by the French National-Collectivist Party, Rassemblement Wallonie France and the regionalist Walloon Rally.